 Photo credit Sam Kelman

-Makenna Goodman is an editor and a writer.
-She is the author of two critically acclaimed novels, Helen of Nowhere and The Shame.
+Makenna Goodman is the author of two critically acclaimed novels, Helen of Nowhere and The Shame.

-Her first novel, The Shame, published by Milkweed Editions, 2020, was named a Harvard Review Favorite Book, a White Review Best Book of the Year, a Refinery29 Best New Book, a Literary Hub Recommended Read, and more.
+Her first novel, The Shame, published by Milkweed Editions, 2020, was named a Best Book of the Year (Harvard Review and The White Review), a Best New Book (Refinery29), a Recommended Read (Literary Hub), and has been called “startlingly original” (Alexander Chee, The Paris Review), “brilliantly complex,” (Jenny Offill) and “a delicious, moral corrective of a novel” (Sheila Heti).
 The Shame has been translated into Farsi.

 Goodman has written literary criticism, essays, interviews, and short fiction for international publications including New York Review of Books, New York Times, Los Angeles Review of Books, Electric Literature, Literary Hub, Catapult, Harvard Review, the White Review, BOMB, The Common, ASTRA, MOUSSE, and RA Magazine.
 She has been interviewed in the Paris Review Daily, Guernica, The Rumpus, The Millions, EcoTheo, and on the BBC, NPR and the Commonplace Podcast, among others.